eosDAC (EOSDAC) Price Tops $0.0013 on Exchanges

-eosDAC (CURRENCY:EOSDAC) traded down 4.8% against the U.S. dollar during the 24-hour period ending at 23:00 PM ET on February 6th.
-One eosDAC token can now be purchased for $0.0013 or 0.00000003 BTC on popular cryptocurrency exchanges. eosDAC has a total market capitalization of $852,490.31 and approximately $8,801.00 worth of eosDAC was traded on exchanges in the last day.
-In the last week, eosDAC has traded 4% higher against the U.S. dollar.
+eosDAC (CURRENCY:EOSDAC) traded down 2.7% against the US dollar during the 1-day period ending at 18:00 PM ET on February 7th. eosDAC has a total market capitalization of $868,707.42 and $8,805.00 worth of eosDAC was traded on exchanges in the last 24 hours.
+One eosDAC token can now be purchased for about $0.0013 or 0.00000003 BTC on major cryptocurrency exchanges.
+Over the last week, eosDAC has traded up 10.1% against the US dollar.

 - AdHive (ADH) traded up 5.2% against the dollar and now trades at $0.0006 or 0.00000002 BTC.